 That adds up to thirteen, a lot of people Knox has directly hoaxed, to say nothing of her book and of the millions Netflix has hoaxed.
 Plus the presumed Irish lovefest this weekend.

-2. The Misleading Marketing Pitch
+2. The Blood-Money Marketing Pitch

 Here is the pitch for Knox on the All American Speakers site.